Dead Man's Hand (video game): Plot

 Next on the list is Father Zeke, a jacklegged preacher who hustles his congregations to help build his lavish lifestyle.
 He often quotes scripture when taunting his enemies.
 His signature weapon is whiskey bombs.
 Tejon confronts him in one of his churches, after he kills Zeke, he goes to his house and destroys it.

 Remembering that his cellmate Iago needs his help, Tejon goes back to Mexico to fight General Blanco.
 While he is battling the general, he rallies to the remaining rebels and defeats him once and for all.

 He then returns to the trail of the Nine.
 He is seeking a well known gambler, whose name is Kendall.
 Kendall has local connections and uses them to hide.
 Tejon kills the sons of the local madam who knows where Kendall is.
 He then confronts the Madam himself.
 After killing her, he is able to clear a path to his own friend.
 Kendall is the smooth talker and ladies man of the Nine.
 Known to be a quick draw when needed.
 He too is a much harder opponent to kill as he is crafty and shrewd.
 Tejon finds him and kills him at his saloon.

 Tejon is once again confronted by his lover, he agrees to let her help after they find themselves hunted by now Senator Vic’s corrupted marshal corps.

 With not many enemies left- he begins to hunt for the Twins- two identical twins who can read each other’s mind.
 He travels to find their lumber mill and kills them both.

 Vic now has prepared for Tejon’s arrival, he has a trained fitted with mercenaries and marshals to stop Tejon.
-When he guns his way through, Vic admits he never wanted to kill Tejon because he viewed him as a son, but Tejon refuses, as Vic attemperà to flee, Tejon blows up the tracks and the train crashes, both men survive.
+When he guns his way through, Vic admits he never wanted to kill Tejon because he viewed him as a son, but Tejon refuses, as Vic attempts to flee, Tejon blows up the tracks and the train crashes, both men survive.
 What’s left of Vic’s bodyguards try to kill Tejon but he dispatches them once and for all.
 Vic now left defenseless is killed- Tejon and his lover both ride off in the sunset, with his revenge now gone full circle.